 How to Set Up a Special Needs Trust

-When a legal settlement is obtained, the funds can come into your Interest on Lawyer Trust Account (IOLTA), and you can establish the special needs trust from there.
+When a legal settlement is obtained, the funds can come into your Interest on Lawyer Trust Account (IOLTA).
+From there, a special needs trust can be established.
 It’s best to call in a settlement planner before closing a settlement case when setting up a special needs trust.

 If it is determined that a client needs a special needs trust, we will send you an intake form where we gather basic information about the client and his or her benefits.
 Then we contact the client either via phone or in-person and discuss several matters: